balena-io/balena-cli/doc/cli.markdown

 Use this command to remove an environment variable from an application.

-Don't remove resin specific variables, as things might not work as expected.
+Don't remove balena specific variables, as things might not work as expected.

 Notice this command asks for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.